Theatre: Dramaturgy Emphasis, B.F.A.

 General Education and College Requirements

 Courses designated as Core I, II, III, IV, or V are part of the General Education curriculum.
 Students must complete a minimum of 40 hours of General Education courses, chosen from the approved list, including at least one upper-division General Education course outside of the student’s major.
-Courses graded S/U or P/NP will not apply.
+Courses graded P/NP will not apply.

 UNIVERSITY-WIDE GENERAL EDUCATION (MINIMUM 40 HOURS) AND COLLEGE REQUIREMENTS